 And, sometimes, they’ll offer free e-classes to help get you moving in the right direction.
 With thousands of dollars hanging in the balance, what’ve you got to lose?

-Suddenly, the dream of college seems like reality again.
+If in the beginning, you’re asking “what is a merit scholarship?” now, the dream of college seems like reality again.
 You can practically feel that book in your backpack, heavy and sure.

 Well, we did.